Amywow/sql-challenge/README.md

 ---

 ## Credits
-This project was created and is maintained by Chang Yu.
+This project was created and maintained by Chang Yu.